Related Topics

 3. Blueberries

-Blueberries are also rich in antioxidants, compounds that help protect our cells against free-radical damage and reduce the risk for heart disease and cancer.
+Blueberries also contain antioxidants, compounds that help protect our cells against free-radical damage and reduce the risk for heart disease and cancer.
 These flavorful, versatile berries can be added to smoothies and desserts, sprinkled over cereal, and of course, eaten all by themselves!

 4. Nuts and seeds

 From almonds and pecans to hazelnuts and pistachios, nuts are packed with antioxidants, fiber, and plant protein.
 They also contain monounsaturated fats, which are thought to help lower heart disease risk.
-As long as the older adult you care for has no known allergies, nuts make a delicious standalone snack.
+As long as you have no known allergies, nuts make a delicious standalone snack.
 They can also be blended into pestos or used as a scrumptious salad topper.

 Seeds are another satisfying superfood.
-A 2016 study found that chia seeds—rich in omega-3 fatty acids, fiber, and antioxidants—may help prevent cancer and protect the heart and liver.
-Other tasty seed options include hemp seed and flax seed, which are also high in inflammation-fighting omega-3 fatty acids.
+A 2022 study found that the nutrients in chia seeds can help prevent cancer, GI tract-related diseases, and cardiovascular disease.
+Chia seeds may also aid in controlling type 2 diabetes, high blood pressure, and high cholesterol.2 Other tasty seed options include hemp seed and flax seed, which are also high in inflammation-fighting omega-3 fatty acids.

 Something to keep in mind about nuts and seeds: They are high in fat and calories, so it's best to limit consumption to a small handful each day.